Alfred Waterhouse

 Financially speaking, Waterhouse was probably the most successful of all Victorian architects.
 He designed some of the most expensive buildings of the Victorian age.
-The three most costly were Manchester Town Hall, Eaton Hall and the Natural History Museum, all under construction during the 1870s.
-They were also among the largest buildings of their type built during the period.
-He attracted loyal clients, often across decades.
-For example, the Mistresses of Girton College, who, from the initial commission in 1871, kept returning to him for new phases in the building's construction until he retired.
-The same was true of the Prudential Assurance Company, from the first phase of their headquarters Holborn Bars in 1876.
-There are other examples, especially universities and colleges.
+The three most costly were Manchester Town Hall, Eaton Hall and the Natural History Museum; they were also among the largest buildings of their type built during the period.
 Waterhouse had a reputation for being able to plan logically laid out buildings, often on awkward or cramped sites.
 He built soundly constructed buildings, having built up a well structured and organised architectural office, and used reliable sub-contractors and suppliers.
 His versatility in stylistic matters also attracted clients.
-Though expert within Neo-Gothic, Renaissance revival and Romanesque revival styles, Waterhouse never limited himself to a single architectural style.
+Though expert within Neo-Gothic, Renaissance Revival and Romanesque Revival styles, Waterhouse never limited himself to a single architectural style.
 He often used eclecticism in his buildings.
 Styles that he used occasionally include Tudor revival, Jacobethan, Italianate, and some only once or twice, such as Scottish baronial architecture, Baroque Revival, Queen Anne style architecture and Neoclassical architecture.

 As with the architectural styles he used when designing his buildings, the materials and decoration also show the use of diverse materials.
 Waterhouse is known for the use of terracotta on the exterior of his buildings, most famously at the Natural History Museum.
 He also used faience, once its mass production was possible, on the interiors of his buildings.
-Such as the Victoria Building, University of Liverpool.
 But he also used brick, often a combination of different colours, or with other materials such as terracotta and stone.
 This was especially the case with his buildings for the Prudential Assurance Company, educational, hospital and domestic buildings.
 In his Manchester Assize Courts, he used different coloured stones externally to decorate it.
 At Manchester Town Hall and Eaton Hall the exterior walls are almost entirely of a single type of stone.
 His interiors ranged from the most elaborate at Eaton Hall and Manchester Town Hall, respectively for Britain's richest man and northern England's richest city cottonopolis, to the simplest in buildings like the Royal Liverpool Infirmary, where utility and hygiene dictated the interior design, and the even starker Strangeways Prison.